How is the island run? What are the dues?

 Is there a cap on the annual increase?

-Yes, there is a hard maximum limit for each year of no more than 5% or the consumer price index, whichever is higher.
+Yes, there is a hard maximum limit for each year on the Dewees Island HOA fees of no more than 5% or the consumer price index, whichever is higher.
 Even if the budget committee of the board does not increase to the maximum in a given year, the following year the maximum cap increases to the potential.
-Since 2008, there has not been a significant increase in the annual dues.
 The board and budget committee are constantly working to keep costs manageable for the least possible increase.
-This year, the actual increase per lot was $688 per lot for a total of $8451, significantly below the theoretical cap.
+In 2018, the actual increase per lot was $688 per lot for a total of $8451, significantly below the theoretical cap.

 What does the budget cover?